Top 10 Most Inflammatory Foods to Avoid

 Sodium nitrate found in processed meats may lead to inflammation and cancer.
 Other food additives and preservatives you should avoid include high fructose corn syrup, guar gum, sodium benzoate, trans fats, and any artificial flavoring (16, 17, 18).

 Alternative: Organic Whole Foods

 Choose organic whole foods and organic natural products without additives and preservatives.

 9. Highly Processed Vegetable and Seed Oil

-While it is impossible to avoid omega 6 fatty acids, and some nutrient-dense foods, such as almonds, cashews, and other nuts have some in them, it’s important to make sure that omega 3s dominate your ratio.
-Vegetable oils, such as corn oil, canola oil, soybean oil, safflower oil, cottonseed oil, and peanut oil are high in omega 6 fatty acids.
+While it is impossible to avoid omega-6 fatty acids, as some nutrient-dense foods, such as almonds, cashews, and other nuts have some in them, it’s important to make sure that omega-3s dominate your ratio.
+Vegetable oils, such as corn oil, canola oil, soybean oil, safflower oil, cottonseed oil, and peanut oil are high in omega-6 fatty acids.
 They are also damaged during processing and are highly inflammatory.